eromatiya/the-glorious-dotfiles/README.md

 So, what is ricing or RICE in the linux world?
 Ricing refers to making a visual improvement and customization on your desktop.
 It was inherited from the practice of improving, modifying, and customizing a cheap asian import cars to make them appear faster than they actually are.
 So in the world of cars, <b>RICE</b> means <i>Race Inspired Cosmetic Enhancement</i>.
 <br>
 <br>
 Ricing is actually fun and it's my hobby for quite a long time now.
 Anyone can rice.
 Also, your distro doesn't matter.
 You can rice on ubuntu, manjaro, debian, and the list goes on.
-I'm just using archlinux because it's so easy.
-I love pacman and the aur, and these guys prevent me to distrohop again.
+I'm just using archlinux because it's so easy to use and I love it.
+The pacman and aur is the selling point for me, and these guys prevent me to distrohop again.
 There's also no <i>"best"</i> in ricing.
 There's no best window manager, best distro, best icon theme, so stop asking that.
-That "best" one is the one that will compliment you well and your workflow.
+That "best" one is the one that will compliment you and your workflow well.
 Experiment.
 Have a vision on what you are trying to do.
 Then, do it.
 Just do it. :wink: Enough with the blabbering and happy hacking! :)
 </p>

 <br>